Weighted blade arrangements and the positive tropical Grassmannian: Introduction

-Prior to this, in \cite{CEGM2019} CEGM discovered and generalized to higher dimensional projective spaces the CHY formalism \cite{CHY2014} for the biadjoint scalar scattering amplitude $m^{(k)}(\alpha,\beta)$ for $n$ cycles $\alpha,\beta$ and discovered a connection to the tropical Grassmannian.
-The stucture of the CEGM biadjoint scalar scattering amplitude \cite{CEGM2019} $m^{(k)}(\alpha,\alpha)$ has subsequently been computed symbolically and numerically with a variety of related methods: using certain collections and arrays of metric trees, called generalized Feynman diagrams \cite{BC2019,CGUZ2019}; using cluster algebra mutations to map the set of maximal cones of the (nonnegative) tropical Grassmannian \cite{Drummond2019A,Drummond2019B,Drummond2020,HenkePapa2019}; using matroid subdivisions and matroidal blade arrangements \cite{Early19WeakSeparationMatroidSubdivision,Early2019PlanarBasis}; Minkowski sums of Newton polytopes of a positive parametrization of the nonnegative Grassmannian \cite{AHL2019Stringy}; codimension 1 limit configurations of points in the moduli space $X(k,n)$ \cite{HeRenZhang2020}; and by direct tabulation of compatible sets of maximal cells in (regular) positroidal subdivisions of $\Delta_{k,n}$, in \cite{LPW2020}.
-In \cite{SoftTheoremtropGrassmannian} proved a soft factorization theorem for $m^{(k)}(\alpha,\alpha)$ with $k\ge 3$.
+Prior to this, in \cite{CEGM2019} CEGM discovered and generalized to higher dimensional projective spaces the Cachazo-He-Yuan (CHY) formalism \cite{CHY2014} for a particular tree-level scattering amplitude, the biadjoint scalar $m^{(2)}(\alpha,\beta)$ for $n$ cycles $\alpha,\beta$, and they discovered moreover a connection to the tropical Grassmannian.
+The stucture of the CEGM generalized biadjoint scalar scattering amplitude \cite{CEGM2019} $m^{(k)}(\alpha,\alpha)$ has subsequently been computed symbolically and numerically with a variety of related methods: using certain collections and arrays of metric trees, called generalized Feynman diagrams \cite{BC2019,CGUZ2019}; using cluster algebra mutations to map the set of maximal cones of the (nonnegative) tropical Grassmannian \cite{Drummond2019A,Drummond2019B,Drummond2020,HenkePapa2019}; using matroid subdivisions and matroidal blade arrangements \cite{Early19WeakSeparationMatroidSubdivision,Early2019PlanarBasis}; Minkowski sums of Newton polytopes of a positive parametrization of the nonnegative Grassmannian \cite{AHL2019Stringy}; codimension 1 limit configurations of points in the moduli space $X(k,n)$ \cite{HeRenZhang2020}; and by direct tabulation of compatible sets of maximal cells in (regular) positroidal subdivisions of $\Delta_{k,n}$, in \cite{LPW2020}.
+In \cite{SoftTheoremtropGrassmannian} a soft factorization theorem for $m^{(k)}(\alpha,\alpha)$ was proved for $k\ge 3$.